wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/getting-started/shuffleboard-tabs.rst

 .. image:: images/tabs-2.png
    :alt: Modifying tab properties in Shuffleboard

 You can hide tabs by clicking the minus(-) symbol to the left of the selected tab name.
-Since tabs are generated based on relevant :term:`NetworkTable <NetworkTables>`, it is not possible to permanently delete them without deleting the relevant NetworkTable.
+Since tabs are generated based on the relevant :term:`NetworkTable <NetworkTables>`, it is not possible to permanently delete them without deleting the table.

 .. image:: images/shuffleboard-tab-deletion.png
    :alt: Deleting a Shuffleboard Tab